ryanpcmcquen/config-o-matic/README.md

 1. CURRENT: Switches to slackware-current/slackware64-current mirrors instead of stable.
 2. WICD: Installs Wicd, disables NetworkManager.
 3. NEARFREE: Follows http://freeslack.net/, but does not remove the kernel.
 This is NOT compatible with MISCELLANY, MATE, MULTILIB and SCRIPTS.
 If you select NEARFREE, you will NOT be presented with incompatible options.
 4. MATE: Installs the Mate desktop environment.
-NOT compatible with MULTILIB.
 5. MULTILIB: Installs 32-bit compatibility files for a 64-bit system, a la Eric Hameleers.
-NOT compatible with MATE.
 6. MISCELLANY: Installs a lot of additional packages, themes and miscellany.
 7. PULSEAUDIO: Installs PULSEAUDIO, effectively breaking sound.
-8. SCRIPTS: Installs /extra/, the SBo git repo, and my SlackBuild repo into /root/.
+8. SCRIPTS: Clones some git repos and helpful scripts into /root/.

 ###STABLE